 Interest rates for business term loans may be fixed or variable; a fixed rate is set for the life of the loan, whereas a variable rate may fluctuate based on changes to an underlying interest rate index.

 Business term loans are normally used to finance long-term investments or consolidate existing debts.
 They differ from revolving credit lines and types of alternative financing that offer more flexible borrowing and repayment terms.
-The structure of a business term loan advocates financial planning and stability through predictable repayment plans.
+The structure of a business term loan aligns with long-term financial planning with predictable repayments.

 Term loans are a popular financing option for businesses for several reasons: